Willochs316/alx-backend-python/README.md

 # alx-backend-python

-The project is a Python backend for learning backend development with Python
+The purpose of this project is to provide a learning resource for backend development with Python, specifically by implementing a Python backend system.